Ansh2099/undoschool-assignment-backend/README.md

 - 🔍 Full-text & fuzzy search using Elasticsearch DSL
 - 🎯 Filters: age, category, type, price, start date
 - 📈 Sorting (by date or price), with pagination
-- ✨ Autocomplete title suggestions using `@CompletionField`
+- ✨ Autocomplete title suggestions using completion suggester
 - 🧪 Integration tests for search + suggestions using `MockMvc`

 ---